1. Now That I’m President, What Do I Do? (offered Sessions I & II)

 For: All members

-This immersive workshop will focus on racial justice and civil rights history and further discuss issues impacting public education and unions today.
+This immersive workshop will focus on racial justice and civil rights history and further discuss issues affecting public education and unions today.
 Participants will hear stories about the long and ongoing struggle for racial equality and equity from NJEA staff, community partners, and a representative from the National Park Service Little Rock Central High School Site.
 Learn how NJEA and NEA members were and are involved in movements for racial justice and civil rights.

-(offered Sessions I & II)
+23. Membership Chair Training (offered Sessions I & II)

 For: All membership chairs: novice and experienced